-Sony's entry-level mirrorless camera, the NEX-3N ($499 with 16-50mm zoom lens), prioritizes ease of use over complicated features.
-That means the NEX-3N sacrifices some things (such as a full manual mode), but keeps the essentials: 16-megapixel resolution, a built-in flash, and a large, bright, flip-up 3-inch LCD screen that can be used for self-portraits.
-Sony claims the NEX-3N is the smallest interchangeable lens camera currently available, and the included lens folds down to just 1.2 inches (3 centimeters) deep when not in use.
-The NEX-3N uses Sony's own E-mount lens mount, which offers a moderate selection of 13 lenses, ranging from a very wide 10-18mm zoom lens to a long 55-210mm zoom.
+Although it is last year's model, Sony's entry-level mirrorless camera, the NEX-3N, is still a great choice for beginners — especially with a price drop to $390, with 16-50mm zoom lens.
+The NEX-3N prioritizes ease of use over complicated features, which means the camera sacrifices some things (such as a full manual mode), but keeps the essentials: 16-megapixel resolution, a built-in flash and a large, bright, flip-up 3-inch LCD screen that can be used for self-portraits.
+The included lens collapses down to just 1.2 inches (3 centimeters) deep when not in use.
+The NEX-3N uses Sony's own E-mount lens mount, which offers a moderate selection of lenses: 21 in total, ranging from a very wide 10-18mm zoom lens to a just-released, very long 70 to 200mm zoom.
 In addition, Sony sells a $135 adapter that accommodates the larger Sony A-mount lenses made for its DSLRs.

-For the photographer who wants complete control over the picture-taking process, the Panasonic Lumix DMC-GX7 ($999 for body only, or $1099 with a 14-42mm zoom) is the mirrorless camera to choose.
-This powerhouse shoots 16-MP images.
-It has both a tilting LCD and a bright electronic viewfinder, which makes it easier to use in sunny conditions that could drown out the LCD screen.
+For the photographer who wants complete control over the picture-taking process, the Panasonic Lumix DMC-GX7 ($749 for body only, $875 with a 14-42mm zoom) is the right mirrorless camera.
+This powerhouse shooter takes 16-MP images and has both a tilting LCD and a bright electronic viewfinder, which makes it easier to use in sunny conditions..

 There are lots of controls on the retro-styled body.
-Dual control dials (one on the front and one on the back) make for easier manual control — you can tweak both aperture and shutter speed at the same time, for example.
-Inside the camera is a sensor-shift image-stabilization system, which works with all Micro Four Thirds lenses — a big bonus for low-light shooting.
+A pair of dials (one on the front and one on the back) let you tweak both aperture and shutter speed at the same time in manual mode..
+Inside, the camera uses a sensor-shift image-stabilization system, which can work alongside the lens stabilization present on many Micro-Four Thirds lenses — a big bonus for sharper shots in low light.
 The GX7 can also capture 1080p/60 fps video.

-The GX7 includes Wi-Fi, allowing you to control the camera from — and transfer images to — an Android or iOS smartphone or tablet, via the Panasonic Image app.
-Although the GX7 is not cheap, it represents a great value for the features it offers.
+The GX7 includes Wi-Fi, allowing you to control the camera from — and transfer images to — an Android or iOS device via the Panasonic Image app.
+Although the GX7 isn’t cheap, it represents a great value for the features it offers.